Geeksltd/DbDarwin/README.md

 *Forces evolution upon live databases*
 DbDarwin is a utility for Sql database migration script generation, optimised for M# dev ops.

+## Background
+As a part of our transition to full DevOps, we have identified a need to automate our database migration process in a safe, reliable and highly efficient way.

+Tools such as SQL Compare are very mature and have lots of features.
+But they are not suitable for our purpose, due to licensing costs, learning curve and lack of flexibility for full flexibility and control to match our processes.
+In particular, they cannot give us enough control for full automation which we need for maximised efficiency.

+For that reason, we have decided to create our own database migration tool, codenamed DbDarwin.
+We take a very pragmatic and agile approach to designing and enhancing the tool, as our needs evolve.

+## Open source
+This project will be open source and available here on GitHub.
+It's licensed under GPLv3, and available to anyone who is interested in using it.
+However, beware that some of its features will be opinionated and designed for our specific needs and technical environment.

 ## Commands reference
 The CLI tool will support the following commands:
 ### Extract schema